leafrogers/tic-tac-toe-api/README.md

 		"isTheirTurn": true,
 		"isWinner": null,
 		"name": "Player O",
-		"uuid": "11111111-1111-1111-1111-111111111111"
+		"id": "11111"
 	}, {
 		"isTheirTurn": false,
 		"isWinner": null,
 		"name": "Player X",
-		"uuid": "22222222-2222-2222-2222-222222222222"
+		"id": "22222"
 	}],
-	"uuid": "00000000-0000-0000-0000-000000000000"
+	"id": "00000"
 }
 ```

-Make note of the players’ UUIDs from the POST response: you’ll need these to validate a turn later,
+Make note of the players’ IDs from the POST response: you’ll need these to validate a turn later,
-because player UUIDs are omitted from any subsequent responses.
+because player IDs are omitted from any subsequent responses.
 This mechanism is intended to provide
 rudementary authentication of turns, while keeping the API simple.
-Think of a player UUID as an
+Think of a player ID as an
 API key for that player.
 The downside is that whoever creates the game must be trusted to know
-both players’ UUIDs!
+both players’ IDs!

-### `GET /api/games/:uuid`
+### `GET /api/games/:gameId`

-Send a GET request to `/api/games/:gameUuid` to receive the current state of your Tic-tac-toe game.
+Send a GET request to `/api/games/:gameId` to receive the current state of your Tic-tac-toe game.
-Accepts an optional header, `Player-UUID`, if you want to include the UUID of a player in the
+Accepts an optional header, `Player-ID`, if you want to include the ID of a player in the
 response.
 This header is useful for inferring the state of a player, for example: if you want to
 serve an HTML page to the player, in order to infer if it’s their turn in the game, you need to know
 which of the players in the players array is actually them.
-In other words, sending the `Player-UUID` header lets you identify a player within the response’s players array.
+In other words, sending the `Player-ID` header lets you identify a player within the response’s players array.

-#### Example response of a request with no optional `Player-UUID` header
+#### Example response of a request with no optional `Player-ID` header

 `200 OK`